videojedi/zappi-octopus-inteligent-car-SOC/README.md

 >
 > Car battery level
 >
-> Car bettery charge limit
+> Car battery charge limit

 and change sensor.enyaq_battery_level to an appropriate sensor for your cars' battery State of Charge.